johnphilipdp/natours-project/README.md

 # Unfinished personal web page.
 For viewing purposes.

-Run in your local server using npm after downloading access to the file directory where index is located: terminal commands::
+# Run in your local server using npm after downloading, access to the file directory where index is located:
+terminal commands::
 npm install live-server
-live server <- for localhost viewing auto reload when code updated.
+live server <- to run localhost viewing auto reload when code updated.

 *for SASS editing and live viewing style update* commands::